tecnico-sec/Virtual-Networking-UTM-QEMU-M1/README.md

 VM2 and VM3 are connected in another virtual network via sw-2.
 VM2 will operate as a gateway between the two subnets, and as a gateway to the Internet.*

-The easier way to connect the VM1 and VM2 in the same network is to do the following in the UTM interface with the VM turned off:
+The easier way to connect the VM1 and VM2 in the same network is to do the following in the UTM interface with the VM turned off.
 To create a Network Adapter:

 - Edit the VM1, go to `QEMU` section and scroll down until the last text box with the label `New...`.